 Your attendance is expected for every class session.
 Please notify the professor in advance if you have to miss a class due to a legitimate reason.
 When you attend, you will be expected to conduct yourself professionally and respectfully during class, which means being attentive and considerate of others in the class.
-This means refraining from the use of cell phones, text messaging, email, reading the newspaper, etc. during class.
+This means refraining from the use of cell phones, generating loud noise, etc. during class.